Ferris-Labs/site-draft/content/en/docs/User Guide/events.md

 ## Events

-This use case defines how to configure a package to be triggered bt the FX Router when a specific type of event is observed on the platform.
+This use case defines how to configure a service to be triggered bt the FX Router when a specific type of event is observed on the platform.

 1. Click on *Events* on the left side of the dashboard menu to open drop-down
 2. Click on *Event Types*